All posts by Norbert Mocsnik

 virtual events and online conferences for VIP audiences

 Virtual events are a requirement for companies big and small in today’s business culture.
-While IBM Watson Media has been streaming online conferences for many years, we’ve added several new features to our Enterprise Video Streaming platform to help event managers easily spin up new virtual events (or webcasts) at any time, and customize them for specific audiences.
+While IBM Video Streaming has been streaming online conferences for many years, we’ve added several new features to our Enterprise Video Streaming platform to help event managers easily spin up new virtual events (or webcasts) at any time, and customize them for specific audiences.

 A Virtual Event has a pre-registration phase, a live phase, and a post-event phase where archive recordings are available.
-IBM Watson Media makes running frequent events easy across all these phases.
+IBM Video Streaming makes running frequent events easy across all these phases.

 This article explains the virtual event attendee experience and event management features within the IBM Enterprise Video Streaming platform.
 It discusses utilizing viewer tracking functionality to track who is watching, going over what type of data can be extracted.
 The piece concludes by reviewing the Q&A module, which adds additional opportunities for employee engagement and valuable organization facing feedback.